The 20 Best Royalty Free Music Sites in 2024

 Audiio is super-easy to use and boasts huge clients such as Netflix and Nintendo.
 The site has thousands of high quality songs available with new ones added every day.

 On top of that, Audiio makes licensing a breeze.
-With the pro subscription ($5 per month) you can rest assured that the license covers any project – from YouTube monetisation to broadcast television.
+With the pro subscription ($99 for the year) you can rest assured that the license covers any project – from YouTube monetisation to broadcast television.

 19. Music Vine